Gather your loved ones for these delightful Christmas party recipes that are guaranteed to please.

 1. Slice the cabbage as finely as possible, discarding the core and any tough pieces of leaf.
 2. Melt the butter in a pan with a tight-fitting lid over a medium heat.
 Cook the onion, uncovered, for 5 minutes until softened, but not browned.
 3. Stir in the spices and bay then add the cabbage, grated quince or apple, red wine vinegar and sugar plus 100ml cold water.
 Stir until thoroughly mixed.
 Season.
 4. Bring to the boil, then cover tightly and simmer for about 20 minutes, stirring occasionally, until the cabbage is very tender and the liquid has evaporated.
 Stir in the red currant jelly, allowing it to melt and glaze the cabbage, then serve.

 Even if you have no intention of making these baked Alaskas (magnificent and surprisingly easy, though they are), don’t pass the chocolate cake base by!
 It’s such a light, fudgy cake, perfect with ice cream and chocolate sauce or iced as a birthday cake.
 If you can’t find morello or sour cherries in syrup, don’t worry, black will do.

-340g jar of morello or sour cherries in syrup or 400g tin black cherries in light syrup2 tbsp golden caster sugar1 vanilla pod, split lengthwise with seeds scraped out
+For the cherry compote340g jar of morello or sour cherries in syrup or 400g tin black cherries in light syrup2 tbsp golden caster sugar1 vanilla pod, split lengthwise with seeds scraped out

 8 scoops white chocolate or vanilla ice cream

 Styling/ Marisa DalyPhotography/ Simon Brown